-Highlights of this issue include a reading list on "Falls and Neurological Disorders", updates from Age-Friendly Communities Ontario Outreach Initiative, Baycrest, Brainxchange, Bruyère Research Institute, Ontario Neurotrauma Foundation, Regional Geriatrics Program, Senior Friendly Hospitals, information about Change Day Ontario, National Bereavement Day and a platform grant from the Brain Foundation Canada as well as a listing of upcoming events.
+Highlights of this issue include a reading list on "Older Adults & Health Issues Related to Season or Climate", updates from Age-Friendly Communities Ontario Outreach Initiative, Baycrest, Brainxchange, Bruyère Research Institute, Ontario Neurotrauma Foundation and Senior Friendly Care.
+Information about CABHI, Ontario Sport and Recreation Communities Fund and the Health and Well-Being Grant funding opportunities as well as a listing of upcoming events are included.
 Sign up to receive Linkages directly here.

 Thursday, January 11th from 12-1pm, Dr. Andrea Iaboni will list dementia-related falls risk factors, describe evidence-based falls prevention approaches in the advanced stage of dementia and an approach to person-centred falls management and palliative care in advanced dementia.
 This presentation will be available via webcast at http://webcast.otn.ca.

 On Thursday January 25th from 12-1pm EST, presenter Marcia Sokolowski will help attendees identify the major benefits and challenges of advance directives, recognize staff moral distress, how to respond supportively and to identify the relevant ethical issues and principles and where conflict exists between them.
 This presentation is available via webcast at http://webcast.otn.ca